TSSAA keeps state tournaments alive

 That applies to spring sports as well.
 Whether those seasons will culminate in the Spring Fling remains to be seen.
 Childress said hotel/motel room availability will be as big, if not bigger, than re-securing the facilities, most of which are at MTSU, the Adams Tennis Complex, Richard Siegel Soccer Complex, Murfreesboro Sports Complex (Starplex and McKnight softball fields) or area high schools (including Wilson Central’s baseball field).
 He said he was told by officials in Rutherford County there would be plenty of lodging space through the first week of June (two weeks after Spring Fling is currently scheduled).

-But the annual Bonnaroo Music Festival in Manchester, scheduled this year for June 11-14, fills the motel rooms in Murfreesboro.
+But the annual Bonnaroo Music Festival in Manchester, scheduled this year for June 11-14 before it was rescheduled for September later last week, fills the motel rooms in Murfreesboro.
 No action was taken concerning Spring Fling.

 “We want to be flexible and see what happens,” Swallows said.
 “If we can extend it, we’ll try to extend it.”